(Last Updated on : 26/08/2017)

 .
-There were originally four main books of spirituality, which included among other topics, health, astrology, spiritual business, government, army, poetry and behaviour.
-These books are known as the four Vedas Rig Veda
+There were originally four main books of spirituality which also included topics like; health, astrology, spiritual business, government, army, poetry and behaviour.
+These books are known as the four Vedas; Rig Veda

 , Sama Veda

 .
 Ayurveda was a sub section attached to the Atharva Veda and is treated as Upaveda of Rig Veda and Antharveda (internal part) of Atharvana Veda.
 The history of Ayurveda claims that this sub section dealt with the ailments, injuries, fecundity, sanity and health and all the secrets of life, the ways of staying healthy, the paths of preventing diseases were revealed in the Rig Veda.
 Rig Veda shows the discussions on the Tridoshas

 , the five elements of creation - earth

 that forms the basis of universe also contours the base of all creation - this is the very kernel of Ayurveda which consists of three aspects of Ayurvedic knowledge known as the Tri-Sutras that includes cause of illness, symptoms and treatments of the disease.

 Legends of Ayurveda

 The history of Ayurveda also points out the celestial origin of this ancient science, which was once communicated to the Indian saints